Use Lymwave with Codex through MCP

 Connect Codex to Lymwave MCP

-Add the Lymwave MCP server to your Codex environment once the tools are enabled for your account or development setup.
+Add the Lymwave MCP server to your Codex environment using a workspace bearer token.

 Ask for content work in plain language